 2. Effective Date

-- risk management strategies and practices
+- Risk management strategies and practices;

-- management control frameworks, systems and practices
+- Management control frameworks, systems and practices; and

-The internal audit function will conduct selected examinations of activities that are judged to pose a higher-than-average risk or where the CEO requires added assurance that controls are effective.
+The internal audit function will conduct selected examinations of activities that are judged to pose a higher than average risk, or where the CEO requires added assurance that controls are effective.

-When audits identify opportunities for improving management control, governance and risk management, these opportunities will be communicated to the appropriate level of management.
+When audits identify opportunities for improving control, governance and risk management, these opportunities will be communicated to the appropriate level of management.

-4. Legislative and Policy Authorities
+4. Policy Authorities

 The revised policy suite introduced a number of changes applicable to all federal institutions that served to streamline the instruments, remove conflicting audit requirements and clarify the roles and responsibilities of the Comptroller General.